tvghung/monopoly/project-document/ui-ux-overhaul/04_PHASE_4_GAMEPLAY_ACTIONS.md

 If the answer is not deterministic, present the safe generic state change and record the richer semantic label as an open contract decision.

-### 5.3 Known snapshot limits
+### 5.3 Historical pre-V7 snapshot limits (superseded by Section 15 and the current closeout)

+The following limits describe the pre-V7 contract audited on 2026-08-20.
+Keep them as evidence of the earlier design boundary; do not use them as the current V7 contract.

-The current snapshot adapter can derive a bounded forward movement path, with a maximum of 12 steps, from the available state.
+The pre-V7 snapshot adapter could derive a bounded forward movement path, with a maximum of 12 steps, from the available state.
 A snapshot alone does not always prove whether a move came from dice, a card, a teleport, a backward effect, or another server rule.

-The current public state also exposes deck counts, not deck order or a guaranteed card identity/result event.
+The pre-V7 public state exposed deck counts, not deck order or a guaranteed card identity/result event.
 The server draws and applies cards inside tile resolution.

-The current balance event is a balance transition, not a guaranteed source/destination transfer record.
+The pre-V7 balance event was a balance transition, not a guaranteed source/destination transfer record.
 A pair of balance differences may be correlated only when the same authoritative revision makes the parties and amount unambiguous.

 These limits are presentation-contract limits, not permission to guess.

-Phase 4.1 resolves the repeated-dice identity gate with a server-owned public durable `BoardState.rollSequence` in protocol/snapshot V6.
-It starts at zero, increments once per committed gameplay roll (including jail attempts), excludes starting-player tie-break rolls, and is preserved by persistence, duplicate snapshot handling, reconnect/reset, and spectator sync. `ROLL_DICE` derives only from an exact one-step sequence advance, so identical faces still present as a new roll.
+At the time of the Phase 4.1 audit, the repeated-dice identity gate was resolved with a server-owned public durable `BoardState.rollSequence` in protocol/snapshot V6.
+It started at zero, increments once per committed gameplay roll (including jail attempts), excludes starting-player tie-break rolls, and is preserved by persistence, duplicate snapshot handling, reconnect/reset, and spectator sync. `ROLL_DICE` derives only from an exact one-step sequence advance, so identical faces still present as a new roll.

-Movement uses the conservative Phase 4.1 boundary:
+The historical movement rule used the conservative Phase 4.1 boundary:
 `PROVEN DICE ROUTE -> WALK`; `OTHER / AMBIGUOUS -> SNAP`.
-The general movement-cause/route, card-identity, and transfer-attribution decisions remain open for later phases.
+The general movement-cause/route, card-identity, and transfer-attribution decisions were open at that audit point.
+The current V7 status is documented in Section 15 and the current closeout section.

 ## 6. Serial versus overlapping presentation